Universal interface fluctuations in the contact process: Results

 \subsection{PDF of front fluctuations}

 Beyond scaling exponent values, we consider the statistics of front fluctuations.
 Specifically, we represent the histogram of the front fluctuations rescaled as in Eq.~(\ref{eq:fluc}).
 To evaluate this histogram, for each dimension, we evaluate $\chi(t)$ at values of time within an interval in which the front roughness scales as $w(t) \sim t^\beta$, with the growth exponent value which was discussed in Sec.~\ref{sec:thetabeta}.
-Figure \ref{fig:flu_D} plots the front fluctuation histogram for one, two, and three dimensions.
+Figure \ref{fig:PDF} plots the front fluctuation histogram for one, two, and three dimensions.
 We note that $P(\chi)$ is independent of $L$ within the statistical precision in all cases.
-For comparison, the figure shows the exact PDF for the Gaussian case and for the Tracy-Widom distribution for the largest eigenvalue of an Hermitian random matrix in the Gaussian orthogonal ensemble (GOE-TW).
-The former is the PDF for linear models of kinetically rough interfaces (for example, the EW equation with time-dependent noise \cite{Barabasi1995,Krug1997}), while the latter provides the fluctuation PDF for rough interfaces in the $d=1$ KPZ universality class using periodic boundary conditions, as in our case \cite{kriecherbauer2010,Takeuchi2018}.
-While the numerical PDFs we obtain for the CP are certainly non-symmetric (hence, with non-zero skewness as for the KPZ case) for all the simulated dimensions, they all differ appreciably from the GOE-TW distribution, even for $d=1$.
+For comparison, the figure shows the exact PDF for the Gaussian case, that is found for linear models of kinetically rough interfaces such as the EW equation with time-dependent noise \cite{Barabasi1995,Krug1997,Carrasco2019}, and the PDF for the KPZ universality class, which is dimension-dependent.
+Notice we have normalized our data to zero-mean and unit-variance.

+In $d=1$, the fluctuation PDF for rough interfaces in the $d=1$ KPZ universality class using periodic boundary conditions is provided by the Tracy-Widom (TW) distribution for the largest eigenvalue of Hermitian random matrices in the Gaussian orthogonal ensemble (GOE-TW) \cite{kriecherbauer2010,Takeuchi2018}.
+For $d>2$, distributions other than TW play analogous roles to the latter for the KPZ universality class \cite{Halpin-Healy2012,Halpin-Healy2013}.
+For $d=2$ we show in Fig.\ \ref{fig:PDF} the distribution obtained for an Euler integration of the KPZ equation and reported in Ref.\ \cite{Halpin-Healy2012}.
+Finally, for $d=3$ we show the fluctuation PDF for the 3D radial KPZ class from the DPRM/SHE data collapse performed in Ref.\ \cite{Halpin-Healy2013}.

+While the numerical PDFs we obtain for the CP are certainly non-symmetric (hence, with non-zero skewness as for the KPZ case) for all the simulated dimensions, they all differ appreciably from these distributions.
+Moreover, they exhibit a strong dependence with the dimensionality of the system.
+In Fig.~\ref{fig:flu_D} we have represented the distributions for each of the simulated dimensions together, with the data being available at the Zenodo open access repository \cite{datasetchi}.
+The corresponding skewness $s$ and excess kurtosis $k$ values for the largest systems are collected in Table \ref{tab:skewness}.
+Notably, the signs of $s$ and $k$ for $d=1$ differ from their values for $d=2,3$, again at variance with the KPZ universality class.
+However, the magnitudes of $s$ and $k$ do increase with $d$, as is the case also for KPZ systems \cite{Halpin-Healy2012,Halpin-Healy2013,Alves2014}.

+Let us now focus on the tails of the PDFs.
+These tails are asymmetric and non-Gaussian, and are seen to follow exponential functions for many random systems in their disorder-dominated phases \cite{Monthus2008} as